 The SFWIB will conduct a review of all proposals received by the deadline.
-Proposals will be evaluated first to determine if all information required by the RFP is complete.
-Incomplete proposals or those not satisfactorily addressing each requirement may be disqualified.
-A Respondent may include additional information and such information may or may not be considered by the SFWIB during the evaluation process.
-Respondents are requested to be concise and complete in their proposals.
+Proposals will be evaluated first to determine whether complete responses were provided for information required by the RFP.
+Incomplete proposals or those that do not fully address each requirement may be disqualified as non-responsive.
+A respondent may include additional information and such information may or may not be considered by the SFWIB during the evaluation process.

-The evaluation process is designed to assess the Respondent's ability to meet the SFWIB's requirements and to identify those Respondents most likely to satisfy those requirements.
-The evaluation process will be conducted in a thorough and impartial manner at a publicly noticed selection committee meeting held in accordance with the Florida Public Meetings Law.
-This session is scheduled for Monday, 10:00am, April 17, 2017.
-Visit the website calendar, (www.careersourcesfl.com), for the scheduled date, time, and location of this session as a change in date might occur.
-Respondents are encouraged to attend this meeting.
+The evaluation process is designed to assess the respondent's ability to meet the SFWIB's requirements and to identify those respondents most likely to satisfy those requirements.
+The evaluation process will be conducted in a thorough and impartial manner, at a publicly noticed selection committee meeting held in accordance with the Government-in-the-Sunshine Law.
+The meeting (Public Review Forum) is scheduled for Thursday, June 4, 2020 at 10:00 a.m. at the SFWIB's Headquarters.
+Respondents are encouraged to attend the Public Review Forum.

-Price is an important factor in selecting a Respondent.
+Price is an important factor in selecting a respondent.
 However, other factors in the competitive selection process will be considered and may take precedence over price.
-These factors may include, but are not limited to, quality of service offered, operating methodologies, administrative capability, previous experience in providing the same or similar services, and the ability to achieve the deliverables.
-The SFWIB may elect not to award a contract to any Respondent under this solicitation.
+These factors may include, but are not limited to, quality of services offered, operating methodologies, administrative capability, previous experience in providing the same or similar services and the ability to achieve the deliverables.
+The SFWIB may elect not to award a contract to any respondent under this solicitation.
+If the SFWIB so elects, it will not be responsible for any fee or expenses incurred due to responding to this RFP.